-Avadon 2 on Normal difficulty is usually not too hard, but it can get tricky from time to time.
+Avadon 3 on Normal difficulty is usually not too hard, but it can get tricky from time to time.
 If multiple deaths are keeping you from having fun, you can turn the difficulty down.
 Load your saved game, open the file menu (by pressing the Disc button or typing Escape), select Settings, and then set the difficulty to Casual.

 Alternately, you might simply need more experience for your characters.
 Go back to town, talk to people, and receive some side quests.
-Return to areas you have already explored.
-You may find that some of your enemies have reappeared, and you can kill them again for more experience.
-Gaining two or three levels can make a previously impossible fight much more manageable.
+Quests are by far the best source of experience.